|

 Garlic and sapphires in the mud

 Want to hear what Reichl has to say about herself?
-Here are links to a print interview she did before her first book, and to an audio interview she did after she finished her third book.
-Print interview with Ruth Reichl, November 1996 Audio interview with Ruth Reichl, October 2004
+Here are links to interviews she did after she finished her third book: Print interview with Ruth Reichl, June 2014 Print interview with Ruth Reichl, April 2005 Audio interview with Ruth Reichl, October 2004

 Writing: Excellent Worth reading?
 Yes H.G.
 Wells (1866-1946) was one of the most beloved writers of the late 19th/early 20th century.
 This book is a collection of five of Well's science fiction stories.
 My favorite is "A Story of the Days to Come", a long story that takes place far in the future, in which Wells relates the romantic and social adventures of a young couple, Denton and Elizabeth, whose marriage is opposed by Elizabeth's father.
 Wells has an uncanny knack for writing about the unknown in a way that seems completely plausible, while entertaining us with wonderful characters, intriguing plots, and wry social commentary The following link will lead you to a section of Harley Hahn's Internet Yellow Pages, where you will find more information about Wells: